dswenn/dswenn.github.io/projects/_posts/2022-4-11-22-Homelessness.markdown

 ![table]({{ site.url }}/assets/img/homelessness/home16.jpg)

 ## Gratitude
-This project would not be possible with the generous support and funding by Stanford's Design for Extreme Affordability.
+This project would not be possible without the generous support and funding by Stanford's Design for Extreme Affordability.
 In addition, we thank our mentors for their critique and guidance: David Kelley, Bill Burnett, Stuart Coulson, Manasa Yeturu, Nell Garcia, George Toye, Rosanne Foust, Michelle Jia, Michael Barry, & Julie Stanford.

 ![table]({{ site.url }}/assets/img/homelessness/slideshow.gif)